upbound/docs/content/xp-arch-framework/interface-integrations/platform-continuity.md

 - Daily
 - Weekly

 We think this is a good baseline, but you can customize the frequency of the backups according to the Recovery Point Objective (RPO) for your platform.
-If you need to be able to restore state more frequently, you will want to make the snapshots more frequent than hourly.
+If you need to be able to restore state more frequently, you will want to snapshot more frequently.

 ### Restore Control Plane from state